 - Follow the instructions on the card to accept your work-study award.

 What if my award letter does not include a work-study award?

 If you are not awarded work-study, there could be several reasons:

 - You did not request work-study on the FAFSA;

 - We have exhausted our work-study funds and have no work-study money to award to students.
 In this case, you may ask to be put on a waiting list in case more funds become available.

-- TIP: Filing your FAFSA before March 1 will afford you the best opportunity to be considered for work-study funds.
+- TIP: Filing the FAFSA for the upcoming academic year (Fall/Spring) before December 1st will afford you the best opportunity to be considered for work-study funds.

 Does work-study mean I get paid to study while I work?